 - Search at dusk and dawn, when most pets are likely to be found.

-- Visit the Ottawa Humane Society at least every other day
+- Contact the Ottawa Humane Society regularly:

-- The OHS holds stray animals on behalf of the City for three full days (not including day of entry).
+- The OHS holds stray animals on behalf of the city for three full days (not including day of entry).